preet-tibrewala/CrackStation/README.md

         }
     }
 ```
-The `data.json` file holds unsalted hashes and their plaintext password.

 The `decrypt(shaHash: String)` takes SHA1 or SHA256 encrypted unsalted hashes as input and matches them to their respective values from lookuptable dictionary and returns the decrypted plaintext password.
 ```
 public func decrypt(shaHash: String) -> String? {